 2. Do I need a data connection to send and receive MMS?

-Yes, you need to be connected the cellular data network to send and receive MMS.
+Yes, you need to be connected to the cellular data network to send and receive MMS.

 3. Can I send and receive MMS over Wi-Fi?